sh3lk/mx/website/blog/quick_intro.md

 the cloud.
 All of these approaches take a significant toll on development velocity.

-Service Weaver applications, on the other hand, can be built, run, and tested like regular Go programs.
+MX applications, on the other hand, can be built, run, and tested like regular Go programs.
 You can make a change to your application, and simply run `go run .` to see the effect of the changes immediately.
-Additionally, Service Weaver provides a `weavertest` package that makes writing end-to-end tests as easy as writing unit tests.
+Additionally, MX provides a `mxtest` package that makes writing end-to-end tests as easy as writing unit tests.

 ## High-Performance

-Service Weaver applications are not only easier to write, run, and manage;
+MX applications are not only easier to write, run, and manage;
 they’re also faster.

->We found out that Service Weaver improves application latency by 15x and reduces
+>We found out that MX improves application latency by 15x and reduces
 >VM costs by 9x when compared to a typical microservices solution built on top
 >of gRPC and protocol buffers.

 <h3 class="emphasize-title">No RPCs, No Protos, An Efficient Network Protocol</h3>

-The fact that all application components run at the same code version allows Service Weaver to heavily optimize its serialization and communication protocols.
+The fact that all application components run at the same code version allows MX to heavily optimize its serialization and communication protocols.
 For example, co-located components communicate via direct method calls; components that aren't co-located communicate using language native data-structures and a custom RPC protocol.
 Both the serialization and the RPC